testo301/Capstone15/README.md

 - for all data in the first 22000 steps
 - on simulator images ONLY in the next 2000 steps, since it was observed that the model loses ability to generalize in the simulator when the training data is mixed with the Bosh dataset.
 - for all data in the following 6000 steps
+- additional 2000 steps only on my labeled site dataset captured from rosbag

 ### Tensorflow API Installation and Training